hoggmania/broker-react-sign-in-sample/README.md

 OAuth 2 and OpenID Connect rely on browser redirects to pass authorization and authentication tokens between the auth server and the client application.
-For client side applications, data is provided as key/value pairs attached to the _fragment_ (or _hash_) component of the redirect URL.
+For client side applications, data are provided as key/value pairs attached to the _fragment_ (or _hash_) component of the redirect URL.